Yefym707/Game/README.md

 # Survival Board Game

 This repository contains a small prototype of a turn-based survival board game.
-The player roams a fog-covered 10×10 grid searching for a vital antidote while avoiding zombies.
+The player roams a fog-covered 10×10 grid searching for objectives while avoiding zombies.
 Inventory space is limited so choose carefully what to carry.

 ## Requirements